 Residents are required to observe the Student Conduct Policy and Campus Life behavior policies as outlined in the APU Campus Life Handbook or be held liable for sanctions levied through Campus Life and/or the Dean of Students Office.
 Residents’ contracts may be terminated for causes of behavior code violations and are therefore subject to contract cancellation provisions and charges.

 Meal plans are included in the cost of your room and is required of all students who live on campus.
-Students living in North and South Atwood receive 19, buffet-style meals a week in the Atwood Student Center.
-Students living in University Village or Segelhorst are given $500 a semester to use at the dining hall, coffee cart, or farmer’s market, on a per item cost.
+Students living in North receive 19, buffet-style meals a week in the Atwood Student Center.
+Students living in University Village or Segelhorst Hall are given $500 a semester to use at the dining hall or coffee cart on a per item cost.
 Meal service is not available during winter or summer breaks.

-Those not on the Meal Plan may opt to purchase a meal card.
-Any unused meals left on meal cards remaining at the end of the semester will not be reimbursed.
+Those not on a meal plan may opt to purchase a meal card.
+Any unused meals left on meal cards at the end of the semester will not be reimbursed.
 Meals may not be transferred to any other person.
-The Meal plan allows “to go” meals for the students unable to eat during regular meal times if advance notice is given to Dining Services.
+The meal plan allows “to go” meals for the students unable to eat during regular meal times if advance notice is given to Dining Services.

 If a student has moved into the residence halls and intends to cancel his/her contract before it ends, termination notice must be given in writing to the Campus Life Office.
 Students moving off campus after occupancy are subject to a $500 cancellation fee and prorated room and board charges.
 Charges are not prorated during the first or last ten days of a term.
 Cancellation fees will be waived under the following conditions:

 - You have completed your academic program

 - You are withdrawing, transferring, or otherwise leaving school

 - You are relocating back with parents or moving in with a spouse